 The exclusion of Imports for Procurement

 The Automotive Industry is faced with some challenges when it comes to whether or not they may exclude imported products or services from the measurement of their Procurement spend.
 While some importers have the choice of whether or not to procure from a local supplier, some are contractually obliged to procure from foreign suppliers.
 While the Department of Trade and Industry are trying to encourage the sourcing of products and services locally, in some cases this not possible.
-Under the Revised Codes, the criteria for allowing any imports to be excluded, now requires further evidence in order to exclude certain imports.
+Under the Amended Codes, the criteria for allowing any imports to be excluded, now requires further evidence in order to exclude certain imports.